wp-plugins/groups/readme.txt

 = 1.3.9 =
 * Fix: added filter hooked on posts_where motivated by pagination issues - the posts must be filtered before the totals are calculated in WP_Query::get_posts().
 * Improvement: modified the signature of the the_posts filter method in Groups_Post_Access to receive the $query by reference
+* Improvement: a substantial improvement on overall performance is achieved by caching user capabilities and groups

 = 1.3.8 =
 * Fix: using substitute wp_cache_switch_to_blog instead of deprecated function wp_cache_reset when available (from 3.5.0)